 Pheasants and light-duty waterfowling are in the cocker’s wheelhouse as well, and the breed is death on Huns and sharptails when the birds are hunkered in heavier cover.
 I’ll never forget the time my friend Tom Ness sent a cocker named Oscar into a North Dakota plum thicket.
 The thicket seemed to explode as Huns blew out in every direction.

 While hunting with cockers isn’t new to these shores—Frank Forester, America’s first important outdoor writer, spoke glowingly of the breed in the 1850s—by the 1960s they’d faded from the scene here.
-Their renaissance began in the ’80s, and over the last 20 years they’ve proven themselves to be not only functional game-getters but about the most exciting dogs you can swing a shotgun over.
+This hunting dog breeds’ renaissance began in the ’80s, and over the last 20 years they’ve proven themselves to be not only functional game-getters but about the most exciting dogs you can swing a shotgun over.

 The really good news for sportsmen is that cocker breeders have continued to keep their eyes on the ball and produce dogs with a wealth of natural ability—meaning that you don’t need a lot of equipment or expertise to train one.
 Given a sturdy obedience foundation and proper introduction to the gun, a typical cocker takes to hunting quickly.
 These dogs do have a mischievous streak, though, so if you’re going to team up with a cocker a sense of humor helps. —T.D.